Versioning Machine 5.0

 Colours of the main or pop-up note backgrounds, text, or links, as well as the styling of <add>, <del>, and other elements used for transcription of primary sources, are handled with a cascading stylesheet located within the src directory: vmachine.css.
 You may edit it if you wish to alter any of the default choices or add special rendering to particular tags.
 Elements used in transcription are tagged post-transformation with a font tag that assigns an appropriate class attribute (e.g., <span class=”sic”>); you may alter the stylesheet to specify special rendering of the various classes.

 If you want to use your own schema, you should place it in the src folder.
-While the VM does not require that do not specify a unique schema, it will not work unless your documents are (1) well-formed and (2) conform to TEI’s parallel segmentation tagging as laid out above.
+While the VM does not require a unique schema, it will not work unless your documents are (1) well-formed and (2) conform to TEI’s parallel segmentation tagging as laid out above.
 Since the XSL file is based in the tags and hierarchies of a TEI-conformant schema with critical apparatus tagset, the VM will not work with other kinds of schemas.
 Thus, if you wish to use your own schema, we strongly recommend that it be a TEI-conformant schema that incorporates the critical apparatus tagset.

 You may wish to preserve the look of the VM, or create your own design.
 If you wish to create your own, simply revise the index.html file within the samples folder to your liking.
 If you wish to preserve the look of the VM, however, simply replace the links to our sample files in the samples.html file with links to your own files, which should be placed within the samples folder; in this case, you may wish to also remove the link to the “Documentation” icon.
 To do this, simply erase this link from the index.html page: <span><a